drekka/Machinus/README.md

 Then update your dependencies.

-## 2. Declare your state identifiers
+## 2. Declare the states

-The simplest way to define states is to use an enum.
-You can use anything you can apply protocols to, but enums are the simplest.
-All you need to do is ensure it implements the `StateIdentifer` protocol.
+Machinus can use anything that can have the `StateIdentifier` protocol applied to it as a state.
+You can use anything you like but generally the easiest way to specify the states of your machine is to use an enum like this:

 ```swift
 enum UserState: StateIdentifier {